Georgia State vs. Louisiana odds, prediction: 2026 Sun Belt Tournament picks from proven model

 How to make Louisiana vs. Georgia State picks

-So who wins Georgia State vs. Louisiana and which side of the spread is the better value?
+So who wins Georgia State vs. Louisiana and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the Georgia State vs. Louisiana spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.